• Gluten-Free Recipes

 Jump to Recipe Print Recipe

-Easy ginger curried chickpeas with coconut milk are spiked with a punch of fresh lemon juice and feature loads of fresh spinach.
+Easy ginger chickpeas with coconut milk are spiked with a punch of fresh lemon juice and feature loads of fresh spinach.
 Serve over brown rice or quinoa for a gluten-free dinner.

 A napkin next to a plate of curried chickpeas.

-I've been making this cozy and nourishing dish since our days in Morocco and I just can't stop!
+I've been making this cozy and nourishing dish since our days in Morocco, and I just can't stop!
 It's fragrant with garlic and fresh ginger, beautifully creamy from the coconut milk, and finished with a good squeeze of lemon.
 This dish is a great vegetarian main that's the perfect balance of sweet-salty.
 AND it's deliciously filling.

 Add an easy side of roasted cauliflower or sip on a cup of carrot cauliflower soup (my zucchini soup recipe is also nice) for a dose of extra veg.